glpi-project/android-inventory-agent/ci/README.md

 ### On feature branch

 - run Build
-- run Test Api v16
+- run Test Instrumentation

 ### On develop

-There are two main scripts which include the commit validation to avoid repeated workflows, and contain the scripts related to their process.

-- Setup environment (ci_setup.sh)
-- Deploy Beta (ci_deploy_beta.sh)
-  - Update version and code (ci_updateversion.sh)
-  - Create about information (ci_about.sh)
-  - Transifex for translations (ci_transifex.sh)
-  - Create APK
-  - Deploy to Google Play Beta version (ci_fastlane.sh)
-- Documentation (ci_documentation.sh)
+- Run test instrumentations
+- Send the Alpha version of the APK to the Palystore
-  - Create Coverage, Test reports and Code Documentation (ci_generate_documentation.sh)
+- Create the code documentation and send it to gh-pages
-  - Update headers and styles for proper display on project site
-- Update screenshots (ci_screenshots.sh)

 ### On master

-There is one main script that includes the commit validation to avoid repeated workflows, and contains the scripts related to the process.

-- Setup environment (ci_setup.sh)
-- Deploy Production (ci_deploy_production.sh)
-  - Update version and code, generate Changelog (ci_updateversion.sh)
-  - Create about information (ci_about.sh)
-  - Transifex for translations (ci_transifex.sh)
+- Send the LTS version to the Playstore
-  - Create APK
+- Create the code documentation and send it to gh-pages
-  - Push new tags and update develop branch (ci_push_changes.sh)
-  - Deploy to Google Play (ci_fastlane.sh)
-  - Create a GitHub release (ci_github_release.sh)

 ## Environment variables

 On this project we use the following variables:

 - BUILD_TOOL -> Used to build the application, set to 26.0.0

-- ci_fastlane
 - $KEYSTORE -> Key store for apk signing
 - $ALIAS    -> The alias of the certificate to sign the apk
-- ci_github_release
-  - $GITHUB_TOKEN -> GitHub Token
-- ci_setup
 - $TELEGRAM_WEBHOOKS -> Used to send notifications to Telegram
 - $THESTRALBOT_URL   -> URL to Thestralbot
 - $ENCRYPTED_KEY     -> Used to desencrypt the key to sign the APK
 - $GITHUB_EMAIL      -> GitHub Email
 - $GITHUB_USER       -> GitHub User
 - $GITHUB_TOKEN      -> GitHub Token
-- ci_transifex
 - $TRANSIFEX_USER      -> User of Transifex
 - $TRANSIFEX_API_TOKEN -> API Token of Transifex

 ## Libraries